Bosnia and Herzegovina’s banking sector: Facts & Figures

 Bosnia and Herzegovina is a country in Southeastern Europe, located in the Balkan Peninsula, with a population of 3.5 million.
 It is home to three ethnic constituent peoples, Bosniaks, Serbs, and Croats, plus a number of smaller groups including Jews and Roma.
 Sarajevo is the capital and largest city.

-The financial system is dominated by commercial banks with 23 banks operating on the market.
+The BiH financial system is dominated by commercial banks.
+Currently 23 banks operate on the market.

-As Bosnia and Herzegovina comprises two entities: Federation of BiH and Republic of Srpska, there are two supervising bodies – two banking agencies for the banking sector: Banking Agency of Federation of BiH and Banking Agency of Republic of Srpska.
+As Bosnia and Herzegovina consists of two entities: Federation of BiH and Republic of Srpska, there are two supervising bodies i.e. two banking agencies for the banking sector: the Banking Agency of Federation of BiH and Banking Agency of Republic of Srpska.

-Despite great competition, decreased interest rates and modest credit growth, the results of the sector’s operations show profitability that has not been recorded in recent history.
-All banks achieve historically strong results.
+Despite great competition, decreased interest rates and modest credit growth, the results of the sector’s operations show a profitability that has not been recorded in recent history until now.
+All banks achieved the best results in history.